Responding to Kids with Compassion Instead of Criticism

 Compassion Towards Your Kids Begins with Compassion Towards Yourself

 If you want to be more compassionate and forgiving towards your children, start with how you treat yourself.
 One mom said she realizes that when she is being compassionate with herself, it is much easier for her to also be compassionate with her son.
-When she is critical of herself, she also is more likely to be critical of him.
+When she is critical of herself, she is also more likely to be critical of him.